UNSW-MTRN4230-T2-2021/lab07_demo/README.md

   ```
 *If you look in the ~/lab_workspaces/lab07_ws/src directory, you will find the repo is now symbolically linked into the workspace*

-Then create and source the necessary executables
+Then create and source the necessary files
  ```
   catkin_make
   source  devel/setup.bash